tensorflow/models/official/testing/end_to_end/README.md

 Note: Throughout this guide, we will assume a working knowledge of [Kubernetes](https://kubernetes.io/) (k8s) and [Google Cloud Platform](https://cloud.google.com) (GCP).
 If you are new to either, please run through the [appropriate tutorials](https://kubernetes.io/docs/getting-started-guides/gce/) first.
 (Implied in that: you will need access to a GCP account and project; if you don't have one, [sign up](https://console.cloud.google.com/start).)

 You will need [gcloud](https://cloud.google.com/sdk/gcloud/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) installed on your local machine in order to deploy and monitor jobs.
 Please follow the [Google Cloud SDK installation instructions](https://cloud.google.com/sdk/docs/) and the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-We assume here that you are running Kubernetes v1.9.
+We assume here that you are running Kubernetes v1.9, and that you have sufficient permissions on your GCP account to create and delete instances, register docker containers, and set up firewalls.

 After installation, make sure to set gcloud to point to the GCP project you will be using: